 In the following text, I will explain whether you need an HDD and an SSD on your PC.

 One of the key characteristics that you need to understand is that both the SSD and HDD are storage devices.

-While the way they operate and the way they are designed is completely different, ultimately they serve the same goal which is to provide storage capacity for your OS, files and folders.
+While the way they operate and are designed is entirely different, ultimately, they serve the same goal: to provide storage capacity for your OS, files, and folders.